vocatart/vrbet/language/spa/readme.md

 |  l  |   l    |   Lalo    | l1 a1 l2 o2        |   calo    | k1 a1 l2 o2  |
 |  r  |   rr   |   raro    | rr1 a1 r2 o2       |   carro   | k1 a1 rr2 o2 |
 |  ɾ  |   r    |   raro    | rr1 a1 r2 o2       |   caro    | k1 a1 r2 o2  |

-- /θ/ has merged into /s/ in all dialects outside of Spain.
-Some speakers in southern Spain merge /s/ into /θ/.
-- A merger of /ʎ/ into /ʝ/ originated in southern Spain and spread to descendant dialects throughout most of Latin America.
-  The distinction between the two is less common in Spain, but is still retained by some northern speakers.
-  The distinction is still robust in regions that contain /ʎ/ as a phoneme in their native languages such as in Andean Spanish, Or also where it was approximated as /lj/ as in the Phillipines.

 ### Non-Phonemic/Marginal Consonants